aaakpinar/clab-pvlan/README.md

 The clients can only reach to the gateway, 192.168.0.1.

-In/out mac-filters are applied for the isolation.
+In/out mac-filters are applied for the isolation in ToR1.

 ```
 set / acl